Knoero/MachineLearning/README.md

 # Machine Learning Notes
-- A personal study notes for machine learning concepts, algorithms and models, serving as a knowledge base for my study in machine learning and deep learning
+- A personal study note for machine learning concepts, algorithms and models, serving as a knowledge base for my study in machine learning and deep learning
 - Shown in the structue organized based on my understandings and learning experiences

 # Reference materials: